MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 1. Open the Program.cs file and delete the default “hello, world” code.

-1. Use the Command Palette to create a class named `Person`
+1. Use the Command Palette to create a class named `Customer`

 1. Notice that a namespace is specified.

-1. Add a default constructor to the `Person` class.
+1. Add a default constructor to the `Customer` class.

-1. Add local variables (`firstName`, `lastName`) to the constructor and a `Console.WriteLine()` statement announcing that an instance of the `Person` class has been instantiated using the default name values.
+1. Add local variables (`firstName`, `lastName`) to the constructor and a `Console.WriteLine()` statement announcing that an instance of the `Customer` class has been instantiated using the default name values.
 Show the name as well.

 1. Switch to the Program.cs file

-1. Create a using statement for the namespace specified in the `Person` class.
+1. Create a using statement for the namespace specified in the `Customer` class.

-1. Create an instance of the `Person` class in the Program.cs file.
+1. Create an instance of the `Customer` class in the Program.cs file.

+1. Take a minute to review your code.

+    ```csharp

+    ```

-1. Run the app.
+1. Run the app

+1. Review the output in the terminal window.

+    You should see the following output:

+    ```plaintext

+    ```

-## Task 2: Create additional constructors for the Person class
+## Task 2: Create instance constructors for the `Customer` class

+In this task, you create additional instance constructors for the `Customer` class that accept parameters for the first name, last name, and account number.

 Use the following steps to complete this section of the exercise:

-1. Open the Person.cs file
+1. Open the Customer.cs file

-1. Add a second constructor that accepts a first name parameter.
+1. Add a second constructor that accepts parameters for the customers first and last name.

-1. Add local variables to the constructor, assigning the value that’s passed into the constructor to the first name.
+1. Add local variables to the constructor, assigning the values passed into the constructor.

-1. Update the Console.WriteLine() message.
+1. Update the `Console.WriteLine()` message to include the customer name.

 1. Switch to the Program.cs file

-1. Create a string variable named firstName.
-Assign a value of “Jane” to firstName.
+1. Create a string variable named `firstName`.
+Assign a value of “Jane” to `firstName`.

-1. Create a second instance of the Person class that uses the new constructor.
+1. Create a second instance of the Customer class that uses the new constructor.

 1. Run the app

-1. In the Person.cs file, add a third constructor that accepts first and last names.
+1. In the Customer.cs file, add a third constructor that accepts first and last names.

 1. Add local variables to the constructor, assigning the values that are passed into the constructor to the first and last name variables.

-1. In the Program.cs file, create a third instance of the Person class that uses the new constructor.
+1. In the Program.cs file, create a third instance of the Customer class that uses the new constructor.

+1. Take a minute to review your code.

+    ```csharp

+    ```

 1. Run the app

+1. Review the output in the terminal window.

+    You should see the following output:

+    ```plaintext

+    ```

-## Task 3: Implement instance and static constructors
+## Task 3: Create an `Account` class with instance constructors

+In this task, you create an `Account` class that includes instance constructors that accept parameters for the account number, account type, and balance.

 Use the following steps to complete this section of the exercise:

+1. Use the Command Palette to create a class named `Account`.

+1. next step

+1. next step

+1. next step

+1. Take a minute to review your code.

+    ```csharp

+    ```

+1. Run the app

+1. Review the output in the terminal window.

+    You should see the following output:

+    ```plaintext

+    ```

+## Task 4: Implement static constructors for the `Account` class

+In this task, you create a static constructor for the `Account` class that initializes a static field.

+Use the following steps to complete this section of the exercise:

-1. In the Person.cs file, ...
+1. In the Account.cs file, ...

+1. next step

+1. next step

+1. next step

+1. Take a minute to review your code.

+    ```csharp

+    ```

+1. Run the app

+1. Review the output in the terminal window.

+    You should see the following output:

+    ```plaintext

+    ```

 ## Clean up